codeclimate/codeclimate-rubocop/config/contents/lint/interpolation_check.md

-This cop checks for interpolation in a single quoted string.
+Checks for interpolation in a single quoted string.

 ### Safety: